 6 Core or Related CE Clock Hours:

-- Counselors: This workshop was previously approved for 6 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-10-14-184AW.
+- Counselors: This workshop is approved for 6 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval # 2020-10-14-184AW.

-- Social Workers: This workshop was previously approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval #050220.
+- Social Workers: This workshop is approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval # 050220.

-- Marriage and Family Therapists: This workshop was previously approved for 6 CE hours through the Georgia Association for Marriage and Family Therapy, approval #084-2020.
+- Marriage and Family Therapists: This workshop is approved for 6 CE hours through the Georgia Association for Marriage and Family Therapy, approval #084-2020.

 - Georgia Marriage & Family Therapists: This workshop satisfies 6 "Core Hours" as an "on-demand/asynchronous" course.
 For more details about "On-Demand" hours, please see the blue highlighted section below.

 - Licensed in another state?
 Please see the yellow highlighted section below.

 - *Licensed in another state as a Counselor, Social Worker, or Marriage & Family Therapist?
 Most states will accept CEs for Counselors, Social Workers, & MFTs if that workshop has approved status from another state, and this workshop is approved for all three licenses in Georgia.
 Additionally, we have National Approval for all of our courses through the American Psychological Association (APA).Many states will also accept APA-approved courses, but please check your specific state rules and regulations.